-Elizabeth Degnall, MD, Leah Taffel, MD, Megan Young, MD, Ryan Chippendale, MD BMC, Department of Internal Medicine; CAMED, Department of Internal Medicine, Section of Geriatrics
+Elizabeth Degnall, MD1, Leah Taffel, MD2, Megan Young, MD2, Ryan Chippendale, MD2 1BMC, Department of Internal Medicine; 2Chobanian & Avedisian School of Medicine, Department of Internal Medicine, Section of Geriatrics

 Introduction: Fourth year medical students at Boston University Chobanian & Avedisian School of Medicine complete a required 4-week geriatrics clerkship, during which they participate in home visits with a faculty preceptor.
 The home care program serves approximately 500 patients, 60% from minority populations and 25% with low English proficiency.
 To increase education around social determinants of health (SDOH) and meet the Health Equity AGS sponsored Minimum Competencies in Geriatrics for Medical Students, we created an exercise using the Geriatrics 5Ms framework to assess how SDOH impact patients' care.
 We distributed a survey to evaluate the educational impact of this exercise.